Canon 5D Mark II vs Sony A6300

 Studio photographers will appreciate that the Canon 5D Mark II (unlike the A6300) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 5D Mark II and the A6300 have been discontinued, but can regularly be found used on eBay.
+Both the 5D Mark II and the A6300 have been discontinued, but can regularly be found used on ebay.
 The 5D Mark II was replaced by the Canon 5D Mark III, while the A6300 was followed by the Sony A6500.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the 5D Mark II and A6300 can be found, respectively, in the Canon 5D Mark II Manual (free pdf) or the online Sony A6300 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 5D Mark II or the Sony A6300 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.